team-for-project-dr-abdelhamid/project-/README.md

-# name website: HotchPotch
+# Website name: HotchPotch
 ---
-## Rebuilt an e-commerce project using:
+## Built an e-commerce project using:
  * next js
  * javascript
- * mongoess
+ * mongoose
   ---
 ## What I learnt from the project:
  1. NextJS basics like setting up project, navigating between pages and data fetching